QuTech-Delft/cQASM-spec/README.md

 The axes should be `x`, `y`, or `z`.
 Any number of qubits can be involved in the parity measurement.
 The result is stored in the measurement register of each involved qubit.

-### Assignment notation

-Classical resources may be assigned using the following notation:

-    set a = b

-where `a` can be any visible resource/mapping or indexation thereof, and `b` is any dynamic expression.

-This notation is automatically expanded to a combination of the classical gates listed in the classical gate section during expression synthesis.
-Any temporary values required are automatically inferred.
-The equivalent gate for each operator is listed in the section on expressions.

 ### Classical gates

 The following classical gates are defined.
 They behave the same way as their expression operator counterparts.
-Note that dynamic expressions may be used in these, just like the assignment notation.
-However, they will then be similarly expanded during expression synthesis.
-Using gates directly, without complex expressions, allows you (or a compiler) to schedule them in parallel and/or be more efficient in terms of temporary resource usage.
-The only operators that are NOT expanded and may be used in any of these are the `(<<x)y` and `(>>x)y` casts, which serve only as reinterpretation of a fixed-point number.
+Note that dynamic expressions may be used in these, just like the assignment notation; they will then be similarly expanded during expression synthesis.
+The purpose of having these gates is to allow you (or a compiler) to schedule them in parallel and/or be more efficient in terms of temporary resource usage.

+The only expression operators that are NOT expanded and may be used in any of these are the `(<<x)y` and `(>>x)y` casts, which serve only as reinterpretation of a fixed-point number.

 #### Basic arithmetic